yadhavaprasanna/movieapp-intern/README.md

 ## Packages
-Below are the information about package used in this project.
+Below are the information about package used in this project:
 tmdb_api: ^2.0.0
 ## Screenshots